-This study and report was undertaken by Ecological Consultants Australia at Avalon.
-The author of the report is Geraldene Dalby-Ball with qualifications BSc. majoring in Ecology and Botany with over 20 years' experience in this field, Luke Johnston with qualifications BSc.
-Majoring in Ecology.
+This study and report were undertaken by Ecological Consultants Australia for the client.
+The author of the report is Geraldene Dalby-Ball with qualifications BSc majoring in Ecology and Botany with over 25 years' experience in this field and Brooke Thompson with qualifications BSc majoring in Conservation Biology.